-- (b) If a student is absent for more than 6(Six) weeks in a semester without sanctioned leave. - (c) If a CGPA of at least 5.50 is not secured in the course work. {in such cases the student is given the option of getting the P.G.
+- (b) If a student is absent for more than 6(Six) weeks in a semester without sanctioned leave. - (c) If overall CGPA of at least 5.50 is not secured. {in such cases the student is given the option of getting the P.G.
 Diploma instead of the M.Tech.
 Degree}.

-However, students with CGPA>5.50 may opt for P.G.Diploma after the completion of the course work. - (d) Based on disciplinary action suggested by the Senate, on the recommendation of the appropriate committee.
+(d) Based on disciplinary action suggested by the Senate, on the recommendation of the appropriate committee.